• Art magazine

 Impressionism in Germany

-The landscape view and painting technology by Max Liebermann , Lovis Corinth and Max Slevogt are closely linked to the late and heterogeneous theories of Impressionism.
-It is particularly striking that Max Liebermann considered the foundations of impressionism in connection with Diego Velázquez and Frans neck as "classical" and deliberately did not see himself as revolutionary.
+The landscape painting styles and techniques of Max Liebermann , Lovis Corinth , and Max Slevogt are closely linked to the late-emerging and heterogeneous theories of Impressionism.
+It is particularly striking that Max Liebermann considered the foundations of Impressionism, in conjunction with Diego Velázquez and Frans Hals, to be "classical" and consciously did not see himself as a revolutionary.

-The search for an artistically appropriate form for what is perceived by Max Slevogt is considered the origin of German Impressionism, which means that he has stood in the romantic tradition since Caspar David Friedrich.
-Similar to this preferred, Slevogt also gained extensive views of his surroundings.
-Like Max Liebermann and Lovis Corinth, Slevogt also believed that German Impressionism is not the visible but the inner world of the artist.
+The search for an artistically appropriate form to express the experience of seeing is considered by Max Slevogt to be the origin of German Impressionism, thus placing him within the Romantic tradition since Caspar David Friedrich.
+Like Friedrich, Slevogt also favored expansive views of his surroundings.
+Like Max Liebermann and Lovis Corinth, Slevogt believed that German Impressionism depicted not the visible world, but the inner world of the artist.

-Therefore, Slevogt's landscape pictures can also be described as impressionism with a "romantic drive" , neither dreamy nor sentimental.
-For Slevogt, the further development of impressionism was at least "created", although the introduction to his exhibition catalog in some places reads more like a defense against Expressionism and this attitude is also largely responsible for this.
+Therefore, Slevogt's landscapes can also be described as Impressionism with a "romantic impetus ," neither dreamy nor sentimental.
+For Slevogt, the further development of Impressionism had at least "arising from within," although the introduction to his exhibition catalog reads in some places more like a defense against Expressionism, and this stance is probably largely responsible for this.

 • Otto Antoine (1865–1951)